Local Native American educator talks Thanksgiving, indigenous American history

 Part of the purpose of the presentations is to bring native Americans into conversations involving the present day.

-Indigenous people want their story to be told in a fair and accurate way, according to Domebo… even the parts that may be uncomfortable to discuss.
+Indigenous people want their stories to be told in a fair and accurate way, according to Domebo… even the parts that may be uncomfortable to discuss.

-“Our history is very much American history, and you can’t toss that aside and wish it away into the cornfields so to speak,”
+“Our history is very much American history, and you can’t toss that aside and wish it away into the cornfields, so to speak,” said Domebo.